resgroup/docs-from-tests/README.md

 # docs-from-tests

 This python package contains functions to instrument your code / tests to create sequence diagrams (in markdown / mermaid) as the tests run.
+Please see [How to Create Documentation from Your Python Tests](https://www.freecodecamp.org/news/how-to-create-documentation-from-your-python-tests/) for more details.

 The sequence diagrams show the runtime call hierachy of the code.
 They are saved as files in the repository, which you should check in.